Current River, Thunder Bay, Ontario: Transportation

-The main roads in the neighbourhood are Arundel Street, an east-west arterial road that bridges the Current River and connects the community to the Shuniah neighbourhood.
-Hodder Avenue is the main north-south thoroughfare and forms the backbone of the community's small commercial strip.
-Grenville Avenue, which is separated into two sections by the Current River Playfield, formed the neighbourhood's original business corridor.
+The main roads in the neighbourhood are Arundel Street, an east–west arterial road that bridges the Current River and connects the community to the Shuniah neighbourhood.
+Hodder Avenue is the main north–south thoroughfare and forms the backbone of the community's small commercial strip.
+It connects the neighbourhood to both Highway 11/17 (allowing highway access) and Cumberland Street (leading to the remaining city) Grenville Avenue, which is separated into two sections by the Current River Playfield, formed the neighbourhood's original business corridor.

-Thunder Bay Transit route 1 Mainline-Current River makes a counterclockwise loop through the neighbourhood and brings residents south to downtown Port Arthur.
+Thunder Bay Transit route 17 Current River makes a counterclockwise loop through the neighbourhood and brings residents south to downtown Port Arthur (Waterfront Terminal).
+This route serves this neighbourhood with a frequency of 45 minutes.

 Education

 Current River is home to two schools.
-Claude Garton Public School is part of the Lakehead Public Schools system and offers French immersion classes grades JK-8, and is located in the southern part of the neighbourhood.
+Claude E. Garton Public School is part of the Lakehead Public Schools system and offers French immersion classes grades JK-8, and is located in the southern part of the neighbourhood.
 St. Paul which is grades JK-6 Catholic School is located in the northern part of Current River, and is part of the Thunder Bay Catholic District School Board.
-Public school students from Current River attend Superior Collegiate and Vocational Institute, and Catholic students attend St. Ignatius, located on the other side of Boulevard Lake.
+For secondary education, Public school students from Current River attend Superior Collegiate and Vocational Institute, and Catholic school students attend St. Ignatius, both located on the other side of Boulevard Lake.